 If the harm you have suffered has caused you sadness, anguish, or pain, you should let the courtroom know through your words and your demeanor.
 In fact, research has shown that victim-witnesses who express “an acceptable level” of sadness or distress on the stand are perceived as more credible than witnesses who do not display emotions.
 And what is an acceptable level of sadness?
-It is what you honestly feel, because honesty is always the best policy in the courtroom.
+It is what you honestly feel because honesty is always the best policy in the courtroom.

 Be Careful with Expressions of Anger

 Whether you are a sexual assault victim or a victim of employment discrimination, your anger toward your abuser or employer is understandable.
 However, anger is a tricky emotion to convey in a legal proceeding.
-A recent report noted that judges often feel that anger is an unacceptable and unproductive emotion in the courtroom.
+A recent report noted that judges often feel anger is unacceptable and unproductive in the courtroom.
 You can share your anger in court, but you must be cautious.

 A Defendant Can Use Your Anger Against You

 Remember that your righteous anger toward the mistreatment you have endured is more vulnerable to a defendant’s dishonest spin than your sadness is.
 Many defendants in assault and discrimination cases try to dismiss a victim’s valid claims by arguing that the victim is fabricating stories for revenge purposes.
 If you cannot minimize your displays of anger while testifying, a factfinder might be more prone to believe an abuser’s or harasser’s dismissive defenses.

 So, how do you handle anger when you are in the throes of litigation?
 Discuss your feelings with your lawyer and talk to them about the concerns you have about appearing too angry or too emotional during proceedings.
 It is OK to be angry about the mistreatment you have suffered.
 But it is also important to keep your anger under control so you can properly communicate to the judge and/or jury through your testimony.